-SB138 (passed March 28, 2020) Highlights from this Law:
+SB138 (passed March 28, 2020)

 - Prohibits PBMs from reimbursing 340B entities at rates lower than non-340B entities; also contains broadly worded prohibitions on ways PBMs discriminate against 340B pharmacies or block them from participating in the program. - This language was broad enough to block Express Scripts' efforts in spring 2021.